Bindle Film House is the media library and film screening department of Bindle Institute

 2. blast the Space Jam theme to build hype.

-3. each person picks three VHS (or DVDs if you swing that way) and puts them on the collective game surface.
+3. each person picks three VHS (or DVDs if you swing that way) and lays them on the collective game surface.
+The game is ready to begin.

-7. the last tape left is the one you all watch together.
+5. the last tape left is the one you all watch together.